Choosing a Home-Based Franchise

 Home-based franchise businesses appeal to entrepreneurs for many good reasons.
-For some, it is a relief from the daily commute; for others it represents a break from the corporate rat race; for still others it means a chance to follow their passion and do what they love.
+For some, it provides a relief from the daily commute.
+For others it represents a break from the corporate rat race.
+For still others it means a chance to follow their passion and do what they love.
 But for all, it's a chance to take control of their financial future and build a business of their own.

 Another important challenge is to ask yourself if you have all the tools to start, manage, and expand the business you choose.
 Running your own business from home will demand a set of skills you didn't need in your life as an employee.
 These include knowing about financial management, legal issues, tax issues, local zoning, insurance, suppliers, marketing, human resources (hiring, firing, compensating, and retaining employees), setting up a home office (and all the technology that goes with it), and any and all business-related issues, expected or not, that are sure to arise.

 While the autonomy and flexibility of a home-based business are a real plus (along with no office rent and eliminating the wear and tear of commuting), success requires the ability to shut out distractions, temptations, phone calls, and the unexpected.
-Sure, build in breaks for exercise, take a walk, and eat a healthy lunch - but keep your nose to the grindstone because if you don't get it done, it doesn't get done.
+Sure, build in some breaks for exercise, take a walk, and eat a healthy lunch.
+But keep your nose to the grindstone because if you don't get it done, it doesn't get done at all.

 And in case your passion is seasoned with a slight dose of uncertainty, it's worth looking for the increasing number of franchisors that offer a part-time version of their home-based concept.
 The advantage of this, of course, is that you can keep your day job… just in case.